Annaly Capital is the biggest US mortgage REIT by market capitalization

-Annaly Capital (NLY) is a self-managed REIT that invests in a variety of real estate–related securities, including pass-through certificates, collateralized mortgage obligations, callable agency debt, and other mortgage-backed securities (MBS).
+Annaly Capital Management (NLY) is a self-managed REIT that invests in a variety of real estate–related securities, including pass-through certificates, collateralized mortgage obligations, callable agency debt, and other mortgage-backed securities, or MBS.

-Recently, Annaly has focused on the agency product, and 90% of its portfolio has been dedicated to Fannie Mae, Freddie Mac, and Ginnie Mae mortgage-backed securities.
-But Annaly’s charter gives it the freedom to allocate up to 25% of its portfolio in non-agency product.
+Recently, Annaly has focused on the agency product, and 90% of its portfolio has been dedicated to Fannie Mae, Freddie Mac, and Ginnie Mae MBS.
+Meanwhile, Annaly’s charter gives it the freedom to allocate up to 25% of its portfolio in non-agency product.

 The company also invests in various agency-backed structured products like floaters and inverse floaters, which provide tailored interest rate exposure.

-As you can see from the chart above, mortgage REITs like Annaly can generate outsized returns over the long haul.
-Part of this ability is due to their tax structure.
-They don’t pay U.S. federal taxes, so there isn’t the double taxation effect that most corporations have to deal with.
+As you can see from the chart above, mortgage REITs such as Annaly Capital can generate outsized returns over the long haul.
+Part of this is due to its tax structure.
+Mortgage REITs don’t pay US federal taxes, so there isn’t the double taxation effect that most corporations have to deal with.

 It’s important to remember that this period of outperformance takes place during what we can consider one of the greatest bond bull markets of all time.
 Still, as a REIT, the company has to pay out 90% of its earnings as dividends, so you often get “paid to wait.”
 In other words, you have a great dividend yield to compensate you while you wait for the stock to take off.